lewtds/nim/README.md

 ## Terms

 Input method is not a familiar topic for most developers.
-We hope this inexhaustive list of terms can be of use.
+We hope this non-exhaustive list of terms can be of use.

 - **input method, IM** - a program that helps insert non-latin, non-English text